GDP first quarterly estimate, UK: January to March 2026

 Strengths and limitations

 The UK National Accounts are drawn together using data from many different sources.
 This ensures that they are comprehensive and provide different perspectives on the economy, for example, sales by retailers and purchases by households.
-Further information on measuring gross domestic product (GDP) can be found in the Guide to the UK National Accounts, and more quality and methodology information (QMI) is available in the Gross domestic product (GDP) QMI.
+Further information on measuring GDP can be found in our Guide to the UK National Accounts.
+More quality and methodology information is available in our GDP quality and methodology information (QMI).

 Important quality information

-There are common pitfalls in interpreting data series, and these include:
+There are common pitfalls in interpreting data series:

 • expectations of accuracy and reliability in early estimates are often too high